jbakse/major_studio_1/content/week_5/monday.md

 ## Due Next Week: Proposal

-A written proposal explaining your intended intervention:
+3 written proposals explaining your proposed interventions:

 - Brief introduction to the space
 - Motivation for intervention